Frequently Asked Questions

 How long should I expect to receive support from a Kinship Navigator?

 A Kinship Navigator is here to meet your needs and we recognize that everyone’s needs are different.
-We believe that families can benefit the most by working with us for a minimum of 90 days, however many families will work with us for a longer time or may find that their needs have been met sooner and our support is no longer necessary.
-The degree to how much we are involved is determined by you.
+We believe that families can benefit the most by working with us for a minimum of 30 days, however many families will work with us for a longer time or may find that their needs have been met sooner and our support is no longer necessary.
+The degree to how much we are involved is determined by you and your needs.

 What is foster care?